Transforming metrics on a line bundle to the Okounkov body: The metric volume

 where $d\lambda$ denotes the Lebesgue measure on $\Delta(L)^{\circ}.$ \end{theorem}

-The proof of Theorem \ref{main} will depend on the fact that one can also use $L^2$-norms to compute the Chebyshev transform of a continuous weight.
+The proof of Theorem \ref{main} will depend on the fact that one can also use $L^2$-norms to compute the Chebyshev transform of a continuous metric.
 This will be explained in the next section.
+It also yields a new proof of the existence of the limit (\ref{introlimit2}).